odnal/DSA/Basic_DS.md

 **Queue**: is a linear abstract data type that can contain a long list of elements.
 These elements can be added to the queue (`enqueue` operation) or removed from the queue (`dequeue` operation).
-Usually, the end of the sequence in which the elements are added to the queueh is called the back, tail, rear of the queue and the end at which elements are removed is called the head or from of the queue.
+Usually, the end of the sequence in which the elements are added to the queueh is called the back, tail, rear of the queue and the end at which elements are removed is called the head or front of the queue.
 Queues can be implemented using array or singly linked lists.

 The behavior of a queue is FIFO.
 Whats important to remember about them is how they can grow